saumyap24/aws-solutions-architect-associate-notes/Ec2-Pricing/ec2-pricing.md

 ---
 - EC2 Reserved Instance Marketplace allows you to sell your unused Standard RI to recoup your RI spend for RI you do not intend or cannot use

-- Reserved Instances can be sold after they have been active for at least 30 days and once AWS has recieved the upfront payment (if applicable)
+- Reserved Instances can be sold after they have been active for at least 30 days and once AWS has received the upfront payment (if applicable)
 - You must have a US bank account to sell Reserved Instances on the Reserved Instance Marketplace
 - There must be at least one month remaining in the term of the Reserved Instance you are listing
-- You will retain the pricing and capacity benefit of your reservationuntil it's sold and the transaction is complete
+- You will retain the pricing and capacity benefit of your reservation until it's sold and the transaction is complete
 - Your company name ( and address upon request) will be shared with the buyer for tax purposes.
 - A seller can set only the upfront price for a Reserved Instance.
-The usage price and other configuration (eg. instance type, availability zone, platform) will remain the same as when the Reserved Instance was intially purchased
+The usage price and other configuration (eg. instance type, availability zone, platform) will remain the same as when the Reserved Instance was initially purchased
 -  The term length will be rounded down to the nearest month.
 For example, a reservation with 9 months and 15 days remaining will appear as 9 months on the Reserved Instance Marketplace.
-- You can sell upti $20,000 in Reserved Instances per year.
+- You can sell upto $20,000 in Reserved Instances per year.
 If you need to sell more Reserved Instances
 - Reserved Instances in the GovCloud region cannot be sold on the Reserved Instance Marketplace